singaround/songbook/songs/maid-on-the-shore-maid-on-the-shore.md

 _If I can't have that maid on the shore"_

 After many persuasions they brought her on board\
-They seated her down at his chair-o\
+Let the wind blow high blow low-o\
 He invited her down to his cabin below\
 Farewell to all sorrow and care-o\
 _Farewell to all sorrow and care_\
-__\
+\
-_"_Oh thank you, oh thank you," this young girl she cried,\
+"Oh thank you, oh thank you," this young girl she cried,\
-“It's just what I've been waiting for-o:\
+“It's just what I've been waiting for-o\
 For I've grown so weary of my maidenhead\
 As I walked all alone on the shore, shore, shore\
 As I walked all alone on the shore.”